 Video Producer: Debayan Dutta

-With Democrat Joe Biden projected to win the US presidential election, his running mate Kamala Harris is set to be the nation’s first Black and South Asian vice president, as well as the first woman to hold that office.
+With this, Harris becomes the nation’s first Black and South Asian vice president, as well as the first woman to hold that office.

 Harris, 55, born to an Indian mother and Jamaican father, became the first American of Indian descent to be named for the vice-presidential post in the United States when Biden chose her as his running mate.